Jing, Qi, Shen – The Three Treasures

 monk holding jing qi shen, the three treasures

-The concept of the key energies yin yang and jing, qi and shen (translated as essence, vitality, spirit or heart-mind) has formed the basis of the rich Chinese culture and its many traditions, mythology, medicine, arts, crafts and various aspects of daily life for centuries.
+The concept of the key energies Jing, Qi and Shen (translated as essence, vitality, spirit or heart-mind) has formed the basis of the rich Chinese culture and its many traditions, mythology, medicine, arts, crafts and various aspects of daily life for centuries.
 All these areas are related to the path of heaven and earth (yin and yang).
 The ancient Daoists believed that man exists inseparably between heaven and earth and that there is a mutual relationship between these three (heaven, earth, man).
 To live in the Dao therefore means to live in harmony with the energies of heaven (yang) and earth (yin).

 The ancient sages were aware of the energetic side of existence and their lives were focused on the cultivation and conservation of energy.
 For them, health was based on three basic substances, the energies, known as the Three Treasures - San Bao: Jing (精), Qi (氣) and Shen (神).
 These terms are translated as essence, life energy and spirit, mind-heart, although it is impossible to convey their full meaning through the equivalents of Western language.